ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/013233 Photographic Documentation.md

 tags: ['General', 'Requirements', 'Photographic', 'Documentation']
 ---

-   1. PHOTOGRAPHIC DOCUMENTATION

 ## General

 1. RELATED DOCUMENTS
    1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2. SUMMARY
    1. Section includes administrative and procedural requirements for the following:
       1. Preconstruction photographs.